Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

 - Notice the repetition?

-- There is a short hand when both top/bottom AND right/left share the same values.
+- There is a shorthand when both top/bottom AND right/left share the same values.

 - Rewrite your code as follows: `2rem auto`.